nathanforester/FlaskDeploymentCloud/README.md

 - Test your build on the Jenkins Server.
 Hopefully it will fail a few times before it builds successfully - it's all part of the fun!

 - Currently on build 27

+- This approach has been rather complicated - a private key has to be generated on the jenkins instance as jenkins user with 'NOPASSWD' enabled in sudo visudo.
+The corresponding public key then needs to be placed on the deploy instance, then the key itself needs its permissions changed using the 'chmod' command because it was created manually.